RaduAlexandruDragomir/QuarticLowRankOptimization/README.md

-# Quartic non-Euclidean algorithms for low rank minimization
+# Quartic first order algorithms for low rank minimization

 We provide the code used for the numerical experiments in

 > [1] R.A.
 Dragomir, A. d'Aspremont, J. Bolte, "Quartic First-Order Methods for Low Rank Minimization" arXiv preprint arXiv:1901.10791, 2019.

 ## 1. Symmetric Nonnegative Matrix Factorization